Kim Kraft

 Study Abroad

 I love planning, organizing, and facilitating experiential learning opportunities.
 If you are looking for a consultant for your study abroad program, let's talk about how we might work together.
-Click here for information about the programs I co-directed in 2019 and 2022.
+Click here for information about the programs I co-directed in 2019, 2022, 2024, 2025.

 Let's Talk!